Helotes, Texas: Overview

 The Cornyval Festival is an annual city tradition bringing in local vendors and thousands of area residents to celebrate the namesake of the town.

 Geography

 Helotes is located in northwestern Bexar County in the valley of Helotes Creek where it exits from the Texas Hill Country.
 The city is about 16 mi northwest of downtown San Antonio.
 Texas State Highway 16 runs through the community, leading northwest 30 mi to Bandera.
 The Charles W. Anderson Loop, the outer beltway around San Antonio, is 2 mi southeast of the center of Helotes.

-According to the United States Census Bureau, Helotes has a total area of 17.0 km2, of which 0.01 sqkm, or 0.06%, is covered by water.
+According to the United States Census Bureau, Helotes has a total area of 17.0 km2, of which 0.01 sqkm, or about 2.5 acres, 0.06%, is covered by water.